Know The Relationship

 Our Work Ahead

-To achieve our Vision and Mission, the Foundation will work together with our dedicated team of professional staff, the School Management Committee, the MCS Educational Trust, the Former Students’ Association (FSA) and the Parent Teacher Associations.
+To achieve our Vision and Mission, the Foundation will work together with our dedicated team of professional staff, the School Incorporated Management Committees, the MCS Educational Trust and the Former Students’ Association (FSA).
 Together we aim to continue our strive for excellence, uphold our Vision and Mission and keep the Maryknoll spirit alive.
 We welcome with open arms your active participation in helping us meet this challenge.

 Facts, Roles and Responsibilities of the Different Bodies